invertase/react-native-firebase-docs/docs/installation/ios.md

 Run `pod install`.

-**NOTE: You need to use the `ios/[YOUR APP NAME].xcworkspace` instead of the `ios/[YOUR APP NAME].xcproj` file from now on.**
+> You need to use the `ios/[YOUR APP NAME].xcworkspace` instead of the `ios/[YOUR APP NAME].xcproj` file from now on.

 ## 5. Install modules

-`RNFirebase` only provides your application with access to [Core](version /core/reference) features.
+`React Native Firebase` only provides your application with access to [Core](version /core/reference) features.
 Check out the installation guides on the other modules for how to use other Firebase features.